danrevah/stealth/README.md

 Emulating an encrypted tunnel using relays (Based on TOR concept).

-> This project was made as part of a major degree cyber-security course at the Israeli OpenU.
+> This project was made as part of a M.Sc degree cyber-security course at the Israeli OpenU.

 ## Table of contents